Moving out of home for the first time is like your first kiss.

 Coping after the Move

 So you’ve left the nest and are out in the big world on your own.
-You have moved to a new city and don’t know anyone, you started a new job and your boss is unapproachable, or maybe you have been partying all week at your new college, the fun has worn off and you just want to be back in your old bedroom.
+You have moved to a new city and don’t know anyone, you started a new job and your boss is unapproachable, or maybe you have been partying all week at your new uni, the fun has worn off and you just want to be back in your old bedroom.

 It’s natural to miss home sometimes and there are things you can do to ease the sadness or anxiety on days when homesickness takes over:

-- Stay connected to home – It can be helpful to set up regular phone or Skype calls with family and friends back home.
+- Stay connected to home – It can be helpful to set up regular phone or video calls with family and friends back home.
 Sometimes just hearing a familiar voice is all you need to feel comforted.
 Keep in mind though, too much time on the phone or social media can prevent you from meeting new people and developing a sense of belonging in your new home.

 - Be proactive about making friends – Good friends can protect against loneliness.
 Rather than isolate yourself, put yourself out there, join a club or sports team, introduce yourself and don’t give up if you don’t make friends with the first person you meet.